Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth

 \section{Discussion}

-Our study provides a systematic examination of interdisciplinary team collaboration in clinical AI by focusing on how clinicians and technical experts jointly leverage shared clinical data, and manage mismatched taxonomies, specialized terminologies, and knowledge gaps when working on two projects that integrate AI in speech language pathology assessment and intervention services.
-While prior HCI and CSCW research has explored related phenomena in scattered contexts \cite{olson2000distance, hou2017hacking, star1989institutional, wenger1999communities}, those analyses often concentrate on individual case studies or narrow facets of communication.
-By employing Activity Theory (AT)~\cite{engestrom2000activity, nardi1996context} as an analytical lens to evaluate two case studies, our work not only identifies the immediate sources of frictions, such as divergent labeling schemes, but also sheds light on broader sociocultural considerations, including professional rules, division of labor, and community norms.
-Below, we reflect on these findings in light of existing CSCW/HCI research by distilling implications for best practices, design considerations for AI-based knowledge-breaking tools, and opportunities for future work that extend beyond the immediate context of clinical AI collaboration.
+Our study provides a systematic examination of interdisciplinary team collaboration in clinical AI by focusing on how clinicians and technical experts jointly leverage shared clinical data, and manage mismatched taxonomies, specialized terminologies, and knowledge gaps when working on two projects that integrate AI in speech-language pathology assessment and intervention services.
+By employing Activity Theory (AT)~\cite{engestrom2000activity, nardi1996context} as an analytical lens to evaluate two case studies, our work investigated beyond surface-level communication challenges to analyze the underlying structural misalignments and conflicts related to professional rules, division of labor, and community norms.
+Below, we reflect on these findings in light of existing CSCW/HCI research by distilling contributions to existing theories, implications for best practices, design considerations for AI-based knowledge-breaking tools, and opportunities for future work that extend beyond the immediate context of clinical AI collaboration.